SynthstromAudible/DelugeFirmware/docs/community_features.md

   * Allow Insecure Develop Sysex Messages
   	* When On, the ability to load firmware over USB is enabled.
   * Sync Scaling Action
-  	* When set to Fill, it changes the behaviour of the SYNC-SCALING button is changed to activate fill mode.
-The original Sync Scaling button function is moved to SHIFT + SYNC-SCALING.
+  	* When set to Fill, it changes the behaviour of the "SYNC-SCALING" button is changed to activate "FILL" mode.
+The original Sync Scaling button function is moved to "SHIFT" + "SYNC-SCALING".
   * Highlight Incoming Notes
   	* When On, In-Key and Isometric Keyboard layouts display incoming MIDI notes with their velocity.
   * Display Norns Layout